 O Cebreiro smells like wood fires, manure, and pilgrim B.O.
-The village is shared by two groups: a few simple townspeople, who cock their heads quizzically when asked about newfangled inventions like email, and weary Camino de Santiago pilgrims on an adrenaline high after finally reaching Galicia.
+The village is shared by two groups: a few simple townspeople, who cock their heads quizzically when they see an iPhone, and weary Camino de Santiago pilgrims on an adrenaline high after finally reaching Galicia.
 O Cebreiro marks the final stretch of their month-long, 450-mile pilgrimage to the city of Santiago de Compostela, along the Camino de Santiago (or Way of St. James).
 The town's dogs bark at each other territorially from across the street, completely ignoring the backpackers who regularly trudge through town.

-To get a flavor of the local culture, get a snack or drink at one of the half-dozen very humble pub/restaurants, which feed pilgrims and other visitors hearty Galician cuisine in a smoky atmosphere.
-One local specialty is caldo galego, a traditional soup that originally came from the leftover stock used to prepare an elaborate Sunday feast (cabbage or grelos, potatoes, and so on).
-It’s not too exciting, but it does provide comfort on a rainy day.
+For a taste of the local culture, get a snack or drink at one of the half-dozen very humble pub/restaurants, which feed pilgrims and other visitors hearty Galician cuisine in a smoky atmosphere.
+One local specialty is caldo galego, a traditional soup that originally came from the leftover stock used to prepare an elaborate Sunday feast (cabbage or turnip greens, potatoes, and so on).
+It's not too exciting, but it does provide comfort on a rainy day.

 If you hear something that sounds like, but isn't quite Spanish, it's Galego — the distinctive language of Galicia.
 A mix between Portuguese and Spanish, Galego has gradually evolved to sound more like the latter.
 The most apparent difference is the change in articles: el and la become o and a — so the big Galician city La Coruña is known as "A Coruña" around here.
 The Spanish greeting buenos días is bos días in Galego.
 If you want to impress a local, say graciñas (grah-THEEN-yahs) — a super-polite thank you.